orYoffe/auto-test/CONTRIBUTING.md

 - Provide specific examples, such as code snippets or test files
 - Describe the behavior you observed and why it's a problem
 - Include error messages and stack traces
-- Specify which version of Auto-Test you're using
+- Specify which version of AI Test Gen you're using
 - Mention your operating system and Node.js version

 ### Suggesting Enhancements